chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 ```
 ## Bayes factor analysis
 ## --------------
-## [1] resilience + adversity + resilience:adversity : 937.444 ±2.98%
+## [1] resilience + adversity + resilience:adversity : 983.534 ±1.78%
 ##
 ## Against denominator:
 ##   distress ~ resilience + adversity
 ## ---
 ## Bayes factor type: BFlinearModel, JZS
 ```
-This BF then tells us whether there's evidence for the addition of an interaction term to a model containing the main effects of each factor.
+This BF then tells us whether there's evidence for the _addition_ of an interaction term to a model containing the main effects of each factor.
 This is the BF for the interaction.

 Record the Bayes factors below:

-* The BF for the main effect of `resilience` is BF = <input class='webex-solveme nospaces' size='4' data-answer='["1.82"]'/> x 10^27^.
+* The BF for the main effect of `resilience` is BF~10~ = <input class='webex-solveme nospaces' size='4' data-answer='["1.82"]'/> x 10^27^.
-* The BF for the main effect of `adversity` is BF = <input class='webex-solveme nospaces' size='4' data-answer='["7.87"]'/> x 10^25^.
+* The BF for the main effect of `adversity` is BF~10~ = <input class='webex-solveme nospaces' size='4' data-answer='["7.87"]'/> x 10^25^.
 * The BF for the `resilience` and `adversity` interaction is approximately (to the nearest whole number). _Remember_, this is the BF you calculated by dividing `[4]` by `[3]`.
-BF = <input class='webex-solveme nospaces' data-tol='10' size='3' data-answer='["939"]'/>.
+BF~10~ = <input class='webex-solveme nospaces' data-tol='10' size='3' data-answer='["939"]'/>.

 <div class='webex-solution'><button>Meaning of ±number%</button>

-You'll notice that some of BFs had `±1.03%` or similar next to them in the output.
+You'll notice that some of the BFs had `±1.03%` or similar next to them in the output.
 This is the error associated with the BF.
-It's like saying my height is 185 cm, plus or minus a millimeter or so.
+It's like saying my height is 185 cm, plus or minus a cm or so.
 It can be non-zero because generation of the BFs involves random sampling processes.
 Larger error values mean that the exact same value of the BF won't necessarily be output each time the line of code containing `anovaBF()` is run, so there's a chance that the BFs in your output differ slightly from those above (particularly for the interaction).
 This is why I asked you to give your answer to the nearest whole number.

 </div>